KeychainMDIP/kc/doc/deployment_guide.md

 npm ci
 ```

+## Launching and Running an MDIP Node

-The next step will create and launch the docker containers.
+Once the server requirements and dependencies are resolved, the next step will create and launch the docker containers.
 ```
 ./start-node
 ```